Application Process

 • Used by 1,000+ colleges via the Common Application.

-• The SAME essay goes to every Common App school — it is not customized per school (that's what supplemental essays are for).
+• The SAME essay goes to every Common App school.
+It is not customized per school (that's what supplemental essays are for).

 • Weight varies by school: at the most selective schools, the Personal Statement carries nearly as much weight as grades.